-NEWPORT NEWS, Va. – Transportation Security Administration officers stopped a Hampton, Virginia, man from carrying his .22 caliber handgun along with four bullets onto an airplane at Newport News/Williamsburg International Airport on Thursday, October 7, one week after another handgun was caught at the airport checkpoint.
+NEWPORT NEWS, Va. – Transportation Security Administration officers stopped an Ohio man from carrying his .380 caliber handgun onto an airplane at Newport News/Williamsburg International Airport on Friday, October 1.
+The handgun was loaded with six bullets.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared at their airline ticket counter.
 Firearms must be unloaded, packed in a hard-sided case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.
 TSA has details on how to properly travel with a firearm posted on its website.
 Travelers should also contact their airline as they may have additional requirements for traveling with firearms and ammunition.